gigaj0ule/system42/_framework/bootloader/README.md

 ~j0ule 2020-2022 All Rights Reserved

-This is part of an 32F opera system by ~j0ule for hobby projects.
+This is part of an 32F operating system by ~j0ule for hobby projects.
 It is a work in progress.

-This bootloader closely emulates the behavior of the built-in DFUse bootloader on most m32 devices, but provides extra features and
+This BIOS closely emulates the behavior of the built-in DFUse bootloader on most m32 devices, but provides extra features and